 While both programs have a rent reasonableness component, the process works slightly differently.
 In the tenant-based HCV program, reasonable rent is the maximum amount of the contract rent.

-In PBV, rents cannot exceed the lower of a reasonable rent, or 110 percent of the FMR (unless an exception is granted), or, for units with tax credits, the tax credit rent (except under certain circumstances).
+In PBV, rents cannot exceed the lower of a reasonable rent, or 110 percent of the FMR/SAFMR (unless an exception is granted), or, for units with tax credits, the tax credit rent (except under certain circumstances).
 So unlike the tenant-based program, rent reasonableness is a component of setting rents in PBV, rather than the only limit on those rents.